prince1837/CODES/Update_NodeVersion.md

 Basic code to earase packeges or modles

-npm uninstall <name> removes the module from node_modules, but not package.json
+removes the module from node_modules, but not package.json

 npm uninstall <name> --save also removes it from dependencies in package.json